Tag: carrot cake

 Oh Birthday Cake, My Carrot Cake

 We celebrated Jeffrey and my brother’s birthdays yesterday.
-Yes, they share the same birthday…many years apart.
-I remember sitting on the couch dreading each new contraction while my family celebrated my brother’s birthday with big juicy rib-eye steaks off the grill.
+Yes, they share the same birthday…but many, MANY years apart.
+I remember sitting on the couch dreading each new contraction while my family celebrated my brother’s birthday chomping on big juicy rib-eye steaks off the grill.
 The meal was cut short when I “exclaimed” through gritted teeth, “I think I need to go to the hospital, YOU (referring to my brother) will have to take your birthday cake home.”
 That was twenty-two years ago.
 Wow, time flies.

 24 Carrot Gold Recipe